 P.E.O.
 International Peace Scholarships are given as grants-in-aid.
 They are not intended to cover all academic or personal expenses.
 At the time of application, the applicant is required to confirm additional financial resources adequate to meet her estimated expenses.
 Examples of additional resources are personal and family funds, tuition waivers, work scholarships, teaching assistantships, study grants and other scholarship grants.

 - A student holding citizenship in the United States or Canada is ineligible.

-- Doctoral students who have completed course work and are working on dissertations only are not eligible as first-time applicants
+- Doctoral students who have completed course work and are only working on dissertations are not eligible as first-time applicants

-In order to qualify for her first scholarship, an applicant must have a full year of class work remaining and be enrolled and on campus for the entire school year.
+In order to qualify for her first scholarship, an applicant must have a full year of coursework remaining and be enrolled and on campus for the entire school year.
 A student who has received an AAUW grant will be ineligible for an IPS scholarship during the same academic year.
 She will be eligible to apply for an IPS scholarship for the following year.